 Services that are covered for you What you must pay when you get these services Other outpatient diagnostic tests - Radiological diagnostic services, not including x-rays Deductible applies.
 20% coinsurance for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.
 Authorization required for diagnostic radiological services.
-Outpatient hospital observation Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be \$100 copayment for each Medicare-covered service.
-You pay these amounts until discharged. you reach the out-of-pocket maximum.
+Outpatient hospital observation \$100 copayment for each Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.
+Medicare-covered service.
+You pay these amounts until you reach the out-of-pocket maximum.
+Prior authorization is required.
 For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
 Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
-Prior authorization is required.
 Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 If you are not sure if you are an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
 This fact sheet is available on the Web at www.medicare.gov/Pubs/pdf/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.
 Outpatient hospital services We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
 Covered services include, but are not limited to:

-Servi ces that are covered for you What you must pay when you get these services • Services in an emergency department Please refer to Emergency Care in this document. • Services performed at an outpatient clinic Please refer to Physician/Practitioner Services, Including Doctor's Office Visits in this document. • Outpatient surgery or observation Please refer to Outpatient Hospital Observation and Outpatient Surgery, Including Services Provided at Hospital Outpatient Facilities and Ambulatory Surgical Centers in this document. • Laboratory and diagnostic tests billed by the hospital Please refer to Outpatient Diagnostic Tests and Therapeutic Services and Supplies in this document. • Mental health care, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be required without it Please refer to Outpatient Mental Health Care in this document. • X-rays and other radiology services billed by the hospital Please refer to Outpatient Diagnostic Tests and Therapeutic Services and Supplies in this document. • Medical supplies such as splints and casts Please refer to Outpatient Diagnostic Tests and Therapeutic Services and Supplies in this document.
+Services that are covered for yo ou What you must pay when you get these services Services in an emergency dep partment Please refer to Emergency Care in this document.
+Services performed at an outp patient clinic Please refer to Physician/Practitioner Services, Including Doctor's Office Visits in this document.
+Outpatient surgery or observa ation Please refer to Outpatient Hospital Observation and Outpatient Surgery, Including Services Provided at Hospital Outpatient Facilities and Ambulatory Surgical Centers in this document.
+Laboratory and diagnostic tes ts billed by the hospital Please refer to Outpatient Diagnostic Tests and Therapeutic Services and Supplies in this document. care in a partial-hospitalization that inpatient treatment would be Please refer to Outpatient Mental Health Care in this document.
+X-rays and other radiology se ervices billed by the hospital Please refer to Outpatient Diagnostic Tests and Therapeutic Services and Supplies in this document.
+Medical supplies such as splin nts and casts Please refer to Outpatient Diagnostic Tests and Therapeutic Services and Supplies in this document.